 Approximately 90% of the area of this catchment is farmed land.
 The estimates of livestock density and fertiliser usage are similar to the national averages.
 The prevalence of wet soil types in the catchment (Map 5) could result in runoff from agricultural land.
-Agriculture could be the source of the faecal contamination indicated by the shellfish monitoring and therefore agriculture could possibly be affecting shellfish water quality in this shellfish area.
+Monitoring in the shellfish area does not indicate any water quality issues which are likely to be associated with agriculture and therefore agriculture is unlikely to be affecting shellfish water quality in this shellfish area.